somnathnavale/Real_Estate_WebApp/README.md

 6. Geolocation Based Searching using mongoDB and Location IQ
 7. AI Based Description generator

+## Deployment
+   1. Deployment is Done on vercel. (here verel function are used and nodejs is serving frontend build)
+   2. First Step is To add vercel.json file in server, and add necessary details
+   3. create frontend build using npm run build command and run npm run postbuild to copy pasting build from  client folder to publi folder in server
+   4. create account on vercel, create project on vercel connect it with your existing project on github, add environment variables and set your production branch in settings section in vercel.

 ## Troubleshooting
 - If you encounter issues with authentication, ensure that your environment variables are correctly set.